circletk/obsidian-canvas-roots/README.md

 - **Relayout Command:** Recalculate and restore the D3-optimized layout with a single command if Canvas nodes are manually rearranged.

+- **Privacy & Obfuscation:** Optional data obfuscation for exports and canvas display.
+Protect PII when sharing family trees publicly, for demonstrations, or for research collaboration while preserving relationship structure.

 - **YAML-First Data:** Uses native YAML frontmatter for maximum compatibility with Dataview, Bases, and other Obsidian tools.